dmdequin/simple-app/README.md

-# Welcome to your CDK TypeScript project
+# Infrastructure as Code Project

-This is a blank project for CDK development with TypeScript.
+## Using AWS CDK and TypeScript

 The `cdk.json` file tells the CDK Toolkit how to execute your app.